 This neat circuit sports a number of interesting features that make it a delight to use:

 At the heart of it all is the common and inexpensive PIC16F88 microcontroller chip.
 Before you wince and think this is going to be difficult or expensive to deal with, hold on!
-The relatively sophisticated firmware is prepared with the excellent and easy-to-use Great Cow Basic compiler which I described in the November 2012 issue of Nuts & Volts.
-Recall that the price is zilch; this superior piece of software is absolutely free of charge, so there's no reason why you can't customize the metronome to your own liking without breaking the bank.
+The relatively sophisticated firmware is prepared with the excellent and easy-to-use Great Cow Basic compiler.
+This superior piece of software is free of charge, so there's no reason why you can't customize the metronome to your own liking without breaking the bank.

 Let's take a moment to see what the menu structure looks like.
 This will help you understand the many first-class features available within this unit.